QingXXiong/QingX/Limbo_Games_Walkthrough/section11.md

 ## Chapter 21

-1. Go Right, and wait the H letter to light up again, whether it's lighting or not.
+1. Go Right, and wait _H_ to light up again, whether it's lighting or not.
-2. Wait 2 seconds, then Jump Over to the H letter.
+2. Wait 2 seconds, then Jump Over to _H_.
-3. Jump Over through the letter.
+3. Jump Over through _H_.
-4. Standing on the letter O will push the letter T, then the rope will fall down.
+4. Standing on _O_ will push _T_, then the rope will fall down.
-5. When the rope is swinging left, Swing right.
+5. When the rope is going left, Swing right.
 6. Go Right to Pull the lever down, turning off the power.
 7. Go Left and Swing left.
 8. Go Left and Go Up the pipe.
-9. Jump Over the letter H and O to T.
+9. Jump Over _H_ and _O_ to _T_.
-10. Go Right through the letter T and E.
+10. Go Right through _T_ and _E_.
-11. Jump Over to the letter L, then Go Right and Jump Over right to land on the arrow.
+11. Jump Over to _L_, then Go Right and Jump Over right to land on the arrow.
 12. Jump Over right before the arrow falls down.
 13. Go Right, then Go Up.
 14. Go Right to the glass dome.